 Aside from setting up an ADA staking pool, Cardano will also allow people to make smart contracts.
 This is another element of decentralising finance that gives people the ability to form contracts with multiple parties without the need for an intermediary or authority.
 It’s could provide a simple way of organising workflows.

-After an eventual update, Cardano will operates on a dual-layer system where each one of these operating tiers serves a separate purpose:
+After an eventual update, Cardano will operate on a dual-layer system where each one of these operating tiers serves a separate purpose:

 - Settlement Layer: The settlement layer is the one that is currently fully operational.
 It provides the ability to send and receive ADA coins like most other blockchains with a wallet system.